-The first time you go over your body with a trimmer, and maybe shave a few rough-spots here and there, it might take an hour or two.
-Afterwards however, generally speaking it’s not going to take long at all for maintenance purposes.
+The first time you go over your body with a trimmer, and maybe shave a few rough spots here and there, it might take an hour or two.
+Afterward, however, generally speaking, it’s not going to take long at all for maintenance purposes.

 That said, you really do need to be consistent in your upkeep and maintenance.

 The further you fall back, the more time it is going to take to get back to the spot where you were.

 Personal grooming is just like your personal health, the longer you stay away from the gym and off your diet, the harder it’s going to be to get back to where you were (or where you are going).

 Remember, there are also actual health concerns when manscaping yourself.
 Some of the biggest risks include infection, ingrown hairs, and skin irritation.
 In addition, you also face the risk of cuts and more serious injuries, which nearly half of men have experienced from manscaping, according to a recent survey.

 Most of these issues come from improper technique and using the wrong tools.
 When it comes to trimming our delicate areas, you should invest in a tool that will allow you to do so safely and efficiently.
 That’s why we came up with our own guide to the best groomers and trimmers for manscaping.

 Do I Need to Trim Body Hair Every Day?

 If we are talking about keeping your overall body hair in check, then a quick once-a-week or every other week all-over with a body trimmer is about the absolute most often you need to keep your body hair at a manageable length.